iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.va.mobilehealth.ncptsd.covid___1.5/report.md

 > My counselor suggested this to me, so I'm trying it out.
 She'll be happy I'm doing this.<br> :date: __2021-02-02 06:54:00__

 > Used to monitor well being over a period of 6 months.
 I found it very useful for a personal check in using the surveys weekly.<br> :date: __2021-01-29 21:34:54__

-> Excellent Resources and Service.<br> :date: __2021-01-28 19:46:46__

-> Very useful.
-The easy to use tracking features are what I needed most.<br> :date: __2021-01-28 19:30:42__

-> Refer pts to it all the time.
-Great resource<br> :date: __2021-01-27 23:22:35__

-> Helpful resources on any app capable mobile phone is an excellent app that is at no cost to anyone!
-Typically an app like this charges a subscription fee but this one doesn't.
-Thank you very much for this!<br> :date: __2021-01-27 14:11:30__

-> I'm not done exploring it yet but so far it's user friendly<br> :date: __2021-01-24 06:13:05__